Why am I me?: Overview

-The vertiginous question may have a number of philosophical implications.
-Christian List argues that the vertiginous question and the existence of first-personal facts are evidence against physicalism, and against other third-personal metaphysical pictures, including standard versions of dualism.
-List also argues that the vertiginous question implies a "quadrilemma" for theories of consciousness.
+The question may have a number of philosophical implications.
+Christian List argues that the existence of first-personal facts are evidence against physicalism, and against other third-personal metaphysical pictures, including standard versions of dualism.
+List also argues that the question implies a "quadrilemma" for theories of consciousness.
 He claims that at most three of the following metaphysical claims can be true: "first-person realism", "non-solipsism", "non-fragmentation", and "one world"—and thus one of the four must be rejected.
 List has proposed a model he calls the "many-worlds theory of consciousness" to account for the subjective nature of consciousness without lapsing into solipsism.

 Some philosophers have argued that there is a connection between the nature of the self and the nature of time.
 Vincent Conitzer argues that the vertiginous question is related to A series and B series theories of time, and that arguments in favor of the A-theory of time are more effective as arguments for the combined position of both A-theory being true and the "I" being metaphysically privileged from other perspectives.
 Caspar Hare has made similar arguments with the theories of egocentric presentism and perspectival realism, of which several other philosophers have written reviews.

 Thomas Nagel extensively discusses the question of personal identity in The View from Nowhere.
 He contrasts passive and active points of view in how humanity interacts with the world, relying either on a subjective perspective that reflects a point of view or an objective perspective that is more detached.
 Nagel calls the objective perspective the "view from nowhere", one where the only valuable ideas are ones derived independently.

+In his book Anthropic Bias, Nick Bostrom discusses observation selection effects such as the self-sampling assumption and self-indication assumption as indexical reductionist reponses to the question.